Back in the 20th century, marketing aspired to build champion brands

 Try making fewer assets instead that are better in quality, made for customers,

-people, you also need to create
+want to reach people, you also need to create things no one else has.
+That's how

-That's how brands are built.
+brands are built.

 But marketing cannot be some artisan utopia.
 Marketing is about business.
 That